eddiesmo/eddiesmo.github.io/_posts/2018-02-21-comparing-gtd-implementations-evernote-todoist-nirvanahq-facilethings-more.md

 1. Repeating tasks do not support countdown from the time your finished the previous iteration of the task.
 1. Task capturing on mobile is weak (requires opening the app and then a long press on "+").
 This is solved by adding an [IFTTT note widget](https://ifttt.com/applets/DPswmWqz-send-to-nirvana-inbox?term=nirvana) which sends an email to my Nirvana inbox.

+> **Note:**
+> I was recently made aware that there is an offline-desktop clone of NirvanaHQ, called [Everdo](https://everdo.net/).
+After testing it for a few minutes, it is a near-perfect clone, down to exact UI placements.
+Personally I don't like such blatent copying, but for some of you this might be an alternative to consider.

 ### FacileThings